Convertible corporate bonds are very similar to convertible preferred stocks, with a few key differences.

 Common stock market price = $25

 In this circumstance, the conversion feature is at breakeven (parity).
-An investor purchasing the bond for $1,000, converting it into 40 shares of common stock, and selling those shares for $1,000 overall ($25 x 40) will not make or lose any money.
+Buying the bond for $1,000, converting into 40 shares, and selling those shares for $1,000 total ($25 x 40) produces no gain or loss.

 Assume the following: